FindMySchool LogoFindMySchool

 Outwood Academy Foxhills is a machine for progress.
 It takes students from diverse starting points and adds significant value through a combination of strict discipline, consistent teaching, and rigorous tracking.
 It is best suited to families who value order, clarity, and results over creativity or relaxation.
 For a child who needs structure to thrive, it is arguably the most effective option in Scunthorpe.
 The main challenge is accepting the non-negotiable nature of the Trust's rules.

 Yes.
 The school was rated Outstanding by Ofsted in November 2022.
-More recently, 2024 performance data shows a Progress 8 score of +0.5, meaning students achieve half a grade higher than the national average for their starting points.
+More recently, the current 2024-25 / 2025 dataset shows a Progress 8 score of +0.5, meaning students achieve half a grade higher than the national average for their starting points.

 The school serves the Foxhills area and wider Scunthorpe.
 While there is a defined catchment area used in admissions criteria, the actual cut-off distance varies annually based on demand.
-In 2024, the school was oversubscribed with nearly 2 applications per place.
+For Year 7 entry in 2027, applications open on 1 September 2026 and the on-time deadline is 31 October 2026.

 Very strict.
 The school uses the "Consequences" system (C1, C2, C3).
 Minor infractions can escalate quickly to detentions or isolation (Internal Exclusion).
 Uniform expectations are extremely high, and mobile phones are banned.